ErikVeland/GlassCodeAcademy/CONTRIBUTING.md

 - Multiple-choice: include exactly 4 `choices` and a `correctAnswer` index.
 - Open-ended: omit `choices` and `correctAnswer`.
 - Coding-challenge: specify input/output and constraints; keep scope realistic.

+Multiple-choice authoring rules
+- If the question references lettered options (e.g., "Choose A and C"), set `fixedChoiceOrder: true` and `choiceLabels: "letters"`.
+- If a choice is "All of the above" or "None of the above", keep it in its intended position and set `fixedChoiceOrder: true`.
+- Avoid ambiguous options like "Both" unless the referenced options are clear with letter labels.
+- Do not use `acceptedAnswers` for `multiple-choice` questions.

 Authoring guidance: See the “Question Type Do’s/Don’ts” section in `docs/QUESTION_TEMPLATE.md`.